geo-stark/cc-tool/README.md

 I (the author) currently have no plans to evolve it somehow although I'm ready to maintain it if needed

 ## Building from source, dependencies:
-Ubuntu: libusb-1.0, libboost-all-dev,
+Ubuntu: libusb-1.0-0-dev, libboost-all-dev, autoconf, libtool
-Fedora: boost-devel, libusb1-devel
-Mac OS 10.6.7, from ports: libusb boost pkgconfig
+Fedora: boost-devel, libusb1-devel, libtool, autoconf Mac OS 10.6.7, from ports: libusb boost pkgconfig

 ## User guide: